 There is a need to decide if the tenant represents: a subscription, a group of users, a service level specification, or an enterprise.
 Since this will make it clearer what type of attribute that may be reused and what it should be associated with.

-If it is seen as a subscription the use of SUPI/GPSI should be considered.
-The SUPI is defined in clause 5.9.2 of 3GPP TS 23.501 [22] as “A globally unique 5G Subscription Permanent Identifier (SUPI) shall be allocated to each subscriber in the 5G System and provisioned in the UDM/UDR.
-The SUPI is used only inside 3GPP system, and its privacy is specified in TS 33.501 [29].”.
-The SUPI can be used for IMSI, NSI, GLI and GCI, but could easily be extended to also cover other types of subscriptions.
-The SUPI could be used together with the GPSI defined in clause 5.9.8 of 3GPP TS 23.501 [22] as “Generic Public Subscription Identifier (GPSI) is needed for addressing a 3GPP subscription in different data networks outside of the 3GPP system.
-The 3GPP system stores within the subscription data the association between the GPSI and the corresponding SUPI.” and can be used for external identifiers or MSISDNs.
+If it is seen as a subscription something similar to the SUPI/GPSI could be considered.

 If it seen as a service level specification (representation of the technical part), then for network slicing the closes is the S-NSSAI which indicates the requirements that is needed to be fulfilled by the network slice to be selected.